How to Start a Career in Event Management

 JobOutlook, the Australian Government career website has this nice little career quiz.
 Have a go and see where you end up.
 Start the quiz HERE.

 Step 2: Get yourself a qualification

 No, it doesn’t have to be a qualification from College of Event Management, although we are the event experts (just saying), but it’s important to have a good amount of knowledge behind you.
 Why?
 Well, for a number of reasons.
 Firstly, any event is highly regulated, particularly in areas such as safety and security.
 Event managers need to know the relevant regulations that apply to a particular event.
 Secondly, events are complicated.
 There are many moving pieces and it requires quite a bit of training to know how these pieces all fit and work together.
 Lastly, having knowledge and good practical skills will give you the confidence you need to apply for that great job.
 And when you sit down at your computer on the first day of work, won’t it be great to think to yourself, ‘I really know what I’m doing here!’
-Another bonus of having a qualification is that you are demonstrating to potential employers that you are serious about event management and willing to put in the effort.
+Another bonus of having some sort of certification/qualification is that you are demonstrating to potential employers that you are serious about event management and willing to put in the effort.